-The capital of Ghana has been demarcated into a Metropolitan, Municipalities and District administrative units.
+The capital city of Accra has been demarcated into a Metropolitan, Municipalities and District administrative units.
 Here are the names, history and location of all of them.

 Ablekuma North